top of page

 Child Physiotherapy

-Chiropractor for Jumper's Knee/Patellar Tendonitis in Carrollton, TX
+Chiropractor and Physical Therapist for Jumper's Knee/Patellar Tendonitis in Carrollton, TX

 Jumper's knee, also known as patellar tendinopathy or patellar tendinitis, is a condition characterized by pain and inflammation in the patellar tendon, which connects the kneecap (patella) to the shinbone (tibia).
 This condition is commonly seen in athletes, particularly those involved in activities that require repetitive jumping and landing, such as basketball or volleyball.
 However, it can also occur in individuals engaged in other sports or activities that involve frequent, intense leg movements.